letoram/arcan/src/tools/waybridge/README.md

 1. Stride - the shm- buffer blit doesn't take stride differences into account.
 This fails on MPV in SHM depending on source video size.

+2. Initial Control connection - this one should be deprecated and removed in favor of getting it from the client connection when it is created, the current form is a remnant from before the -exec refactor.

 Depending on what toolkit is being used, chances are that some magic dance is needed in order to get a client to connect using wayland, and similarly for the specific shell protocol to use when multiple are available, for the choice of